rhaamo/SIMHUB-ESP32-Peugeot-407/README.md

 # Peugeot 407
 Tested with a Phase 1 (2008) cluster, in KM/h with RPM gauge up to 6k.

-Could also work with a Citroen C3 Phase
+Could also work with a Citroen C3 Phase.

 - [x] Water temp (L gauge) (works but need calibration)
 - [x] Oil temp (R gauge) (works but need calibration)